shamansir/rpd/docs/sections/api.md

 You may specify a custom title, if you want, or the engine will fall back to the type name.

-_Definition:_

 The third argument, `definition` is a bit tricky one, but just a bit.
 It's optional, so usually you may omit it without any compunction.
 This argument is the object which actually has exactly the same structure as the object used for `Rpd.nodetype`.
 It helps you to override the type definition for this particular node instance, when you want. <!-- Test it merges definitions, not overrides everything -->

 NB: When you override inlets and outlets this way, you may later access them using `node.inlets[alias]` and `node.outlets[alias]` shortcuts, same way as when you defined them with `Rpd.nodetype`.
 The inlets and outlets added later with `node.addInlet` and `node.addOutlet` methods are not accessible with this shortcuts, that is, I hope, rather logical.

-You can discover the complete list of the properties which could be used in this definition if you read the [`Rpd.nodetype`](TODO) method description.
+You can discover the complete list of the properties which could be used in this definition if you follow to [Node Definition](#node-definition) section.

 #### `patch.removeNode(node)`